shawna-p/mysterious-messenger/docs/text-messages.rst

 Any dialogue written under the ``compose text`` statement will show up as "backlog" before the user enters the conversation, so it is usually brief.

 You can compose text messages for as many characters as you like, and mix and match regular text messages with real-time text conversations freely.
 There are also additional options available to you for scheduling when the first text message is delivered.
-See [[INSERT LINK HERE]] for more.
+See :ref:`The compose text CDS` for more.

 Continuing a Text Message Conversation